 Discount Tickets: Monterey Bay: Whale Watching Tour

-PFEIFFER BIG SUR STATE PARK
+DAY TRIP TO PFEIFFER BIG SUR STATE PARK

 Watch as the California landscape transforms before your eyes while driving south on CA-1 S to reach Pfeiffer Big Sur State Park.
 This popular day trip from Monterey takes you to what many people call the “mini-Yellowstone.”

-With over 1,000-acres, there are lots to discover inside Pfeiffer Big Sur State Park.
+With over 1,000 acres, there are lots to discover inside Pfeiffer Big Sur State Park.
 Forested mountainsides of the Santa Lucia range hide a massive gorge carved out by the Bir Sur River.
 Witness as the water continues to rush through the rocky cliffs as nature continues to shape the landscape.

 Nature trails like the Pfeiffer Falls Trail wind throughout redwood forests with trees living thousands of years before reaching a photogenic waterfall.
 Keep your eyes out for the wildlife lurking in the brush.